urbanspr1nter/nesthing/docs/PPU.md

 |`$2000 - $23BF`|Background tile data|960 B|
 |`$23C0 - $23FF`|Attribute bytes|64 B|

-To reiterate once more, nametable bytes are used as an index into the real set of background tile data found elsewhere in PPU memory starting at `$0000`, or `$1000`.
+To state once more, nametable bytes are used as an *index into the real set of background tile data found elsewhere in PPU memory*.
+These background tile data bytes have addresses starting at `$0000`, or `$1000`.
+The total number of bytes occupied within this address space is then `$2000`.

 We will now move onto discussing how that works.

 ## Background Pattern Tiles